 About the Author:

 Diana Cassar-Uhl, MPH, IBCLC, has supported breastfeeding families and healthcare professionals since 2005 as a La Leche League Leader, IBCLC, breastfeeding educator, and researcher.
-She is the author of “Finding Sufficiency: Breastfeeding with Insufficient Glandular Tissue,” which will be available through Praeclarus Press in July of 2014.
+She is the author of “Finding Sufficiency: Breastfeeding with Insufficient Glandular Tissue,” which was published by Praeclarus Press in July of 2014.
 Though her academic and career pursuits keep her around Washington, DC, Diana’s home is in upstate New York, with her husband and three children.